SCDH/seed-frontend-components/README.md

 ## Use Cases

-- [Jiob Frontend](https://zivgitlab.uni-muenster.de/SCDH/schnocks-ijob/hiob-synopsis-frontend): a synoptical view of different versions of the book of Jiob
+- [Jiob Frontend](https://scdh.zivgitlabpages.uni-muenster.de/schnocks-ijob/hiob-synopsis-frontend/): a synoptical view of different versions of the book of Jiob with annotations
+- [4 Ezra](https://scdh.zivgitlabpages.uni-muenster.de/doering-4esra/esra-demo/): a synoptical view of various versions of the fourth book of Ezra
-- [ALEA Transformations](https://zivgitlab.uni-muenster.de/SCDH/hees-alea/alea-transformations): a bundle of XSLT transformations with a simple frontend for converting DOCX and ODT to TEI
+- [ALEA Transformations](https://scdh.zivgitlabpages.uni-muenster.de/hees-alea/alea-transformations/): a bundle of XSLT transformations with a simple frontend for converting DOCX and ODT to TEI, all XSLT running in the browser